ITR Filing Deadline Missed? Last chance to claim your tax refund. File Belated Return

 Q Is it possible to claim HRA as well as home loan tax benefits?

 Yes, certainly.
 You can claim both.
 If you are staying in a rented house, you can claim an HRA tax exemption.
 Simultaneously, if you have taken a house loan, then you can claim the house loan benefits, too.
 If you have bought a house with the help of a home loan and live in another house on rent, you can claim tax benefits for both.
 But if the house you bought and the house you live in are in the same city, you should have a genuine reason for not living in the house that you own to prove to the Income Tax Officer.
 The reasons could be that the house you own is too far from your workplace, or the commute is very difficult.
 Still Confused?
 Need CA opinion.
-Contact Now!
+Connect Now!

 Q Can both the working spouses claim HRA tax benefits separately?